-Distribution, selling, and administrative expenses increased by \$67.7 million, or 5.1%, and \$175.5 million, or 6.7%, compared to prior year quarter and six-month period, respectively, primarily to support revenue growth.
-As a percentage of revenue, distribution, selling, and administrative expenses were 2.03% and 1.98% in the current year quarter and six-month period, respectively, which represented declines of 5 basis points and 9 basis points compared to the prior year quarter and six month period, respectively, as initiatives taken in fiscal 2023 improved operating efficiency across many of our businesses and administrative functions and the 7.8% and 11.4% revenue growth in the current fiscal quarter and six-month period, respectively, improved our operating leverage at the reportable segment level.
+Distribution, selling, and administrative expenses increased by \$67.7 million \$79.1 million, or 5.1% 6.1%, and \$175.5 million \$254.6 million, or 6.7% 6.5%, compared to prior year quarter and six-month nine-month period, respectively, primarily to support revenue growth.
+As a percentage of revenue, distribution, selling, and administrative expenses were 2.03% 1.86% and 1.98% 1.94% in the current year quarter and six-month nine-month period, respectively, which represented declines of 5 basis points and 9 basis points compared to the prior year quarter and six-month nine-month period, respectively, as initiatives taken in fiscal 2023 improved operating efficiency across many of our businesses and administrative functions and the 7.8% 10.9% and 11.4% 11.2% revenue growth in the current fiscal quarter and six-month nine-month period, respectively, improved our operating leverage at the reportable segment level.

-Depreciation expense increased 5.5% and 5.1% from the prior year quarter and six-month period, respectively.
-Amortization expense increased 17.6% and 55.7% from the prior year quarter and six-month period, respectively, primarily due to accelerated amortization expense, which we began recording in February 2023, in connection with the shortened useful lives of certain trade names resulting from our company name change and gradual transition away from other tradenames used, which were acquired through prior acquisitions.
+Depreciation expense increased 5.5% 3.3% and 5.1% 4.5% from the prior year quarter and six-month nine-month period, respectively.
+Amortization expense increased 17.6% and 55.7% decreased 3.0% from the prior year quarter and six-month increased 29.7% from the prior year nine-month period.
+The increase from the prior year nine-month period, respectively, was primarily due to accelerated amortization expense, which we began recording in February 2023, in connection with the shortened useful lives of certain trade names resulting from our company name change and gradual transition away from other tradenames used, which were acquired through prior acquisitions.

-Litigation and opioid-related expenses, net in the three months ended March 31, 2024 included a \$214.0 million litigation accrual for ongoing litigation related to the distribution of prescription opioid medications and \$12.0 million of legal fees in connection with opioid lawsuits and investigations (see Note 10 of the Notes to Consolidated Financial Statements).
-Litigation and opioid-related expenses, net in the six months ended March 31, 2024 included a \$214.0 million litigation accrual for ongoing litigation related to the distribution of prescription opioid medications and \$25.2 million of legal fees in connection with opioid lawsuits and investigations, offset in part by a net \$92.2 million opioid litigation settlement accrual reduction primarily as a result of our prepayment of the net present value of a future obligation as permitted under our opioid settlement agreements.
-Litigation and opioid-related expenses, net in the three and six months ended March 31, 2023 included legal fees in connection with opioid lawsuits and investigations.
+Litigation and opioid-related expenses, net in the three months ended March 31, 2024 June 30, 2024 included legal fees in connection with opioid lawsuits and investigations.
+Litigation and opioid-related expenses, net in the nine months ended June 30, 2024 included a \$214.0 million litigation accrual for ongoing litigation related to the distribution of prescription opioid medications and \$12.0 million of legal fees in connection with opioid lawsuits and investigations (see Note 10 of the Notes to Consolidated Financial Statements).
+Litigation and opioid-related expenses, net in the six months ended March 31, 2024 included a \$214.0 million litigation accrual for ongoing litigation related to the distribution of prescription opioid medications and \$25.2 million \$39.7 million of legal fees in connection with opioid lawsuits and investigations, offset in part by a net \$92.2 million opioid litigation settlement accrual reduction primarily as a result of our prepayment of the net present value of a future obligation as permitted under our opioid settlement agreements.
+Litigation and opioid-related expenses, net credit in the three and six nine months ended March 31, 2023 June 30, 2023 included the receipt of \$83.4 million from the H.D.
+Smith opioid indemnity escrow and was offset in part by \$16.3 million and \$44.8 million of legal fees in connection with opioid lawsuits and investigations, investigations in three and nine months ended June 30, 2023, respectively.

-Acquisition-related deal and integration expenses in the three and six months ended March 31, 2024 and 2023 primarily related to the continued integration of Alliance Healthcare and PharmaLex.
+Acquisition-related deal and integration expenses in the three and six nine months ended March 31, 2024 June 30, 2024 and 2023 primarily related to the continued integration of Alliance Healthcare and PharmaLex.